orcasmedialab/lineupSim/README.md

 **General ToDo**
    *   Implement stealing
-   *   Ability to auto-rerun N `num_games` (i.e. 100k) for top M batting orders (i.e. 1000)
-   *   Rename `all_lineup_results.csv` to `162game_results.csv`, where 162 is replaced by however many number of games in the simulation or associated rerun
-   *   Periodic updates on time progressed
+   *   Periodic progress updates during long orchestrator runs (e.g., time elapsed/remaining estimate).
    *   Create simple web interface for website use
-   *   Modify indicies for weighted baserunner outs
+   *   (Consider) Modify indices for weighted baserunner outs (index at 0 instead of -1)
    *   Probability parameter(s) for scoring on sac flies
    *   Upon completion, orchestrator should call a visual-generator script that will dump plots into the appropriate results folder.
 Argument flag to call plotter
    *   Create Roster in players.yaml.
 Roster is a subset of player IDs listed in Players (roster pool).
 The "roster" is the specific subset of players that will be permutated.
 Roster can contain more than 9 players, but fails if at least 9 unique IDs are not listed.
 Important to cross-check roster with player list before running program.